-Medical Case Management We employ over 25 knowledgeable case managers who are experienced in the field of HIV/AIDS.
+Medical Case Management Our case managers are experienced in the field of HIV/AIDS.

-As the largest Medical Case Management provider in the Atlanta Metropolitan area, we have case managers that are located at our main offices as well as at several primary medical care sites and other community based organizations and HIV clinics.
+As one of the largest Medical Case Management providers in the Atlanta Metropolitan area, we have case managers that are located at our main offices as well as at several primary medical care sites and other community based organizations and HIV clinics.

 Book an Appointment

 Please call by 9:00 am to book a same day appointment if needed.